When starting your project in ALM Octane, add users to spaces and workspaces.

 Assign roles to users.

-Shared space admins assign roles to the user by workspace.
+Space admins assign roles to the user by workspace.

-For details, see Assign roles.
+For details, see Assign roles and permissions.

 If you are a site admin, in the Site area, you can assign a user to be a site admin.
 Click the user's ID and change the Site admin value to Yes.